PrathameshKhole/PrathameshKhole.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am a CS Graduate student at the University of California Santa Cruz.
 I currenlty working on differentiable medical scan simulators in Professor Razvan Marinescu's lab.
-My current reseach has been mainly focused on physics based Diffusion MRI simulators, and general deep learning and artifical intelligence.
+My current reseach has been mainly focused on physics based Diffusion MRI simulators, general deep learning and artifical intelligence.
 Recently I have been experimenting with various LLMs and how they can be helpful in my research domains.
 {style="text-align: justify;"}